Made in collaboration with Kundan Singh Thakur

 The personal assistant connects to your android phone via bluetooth and works on voice commands you give it and performs the process requested like opening the door or turning on the lights.

 How I came up with this idea was the laziness of me and my roommate.
 Whenever somebody knocked on the door, neither of us wanted to go and open the door. therefore i came up with an idea that what if we had another roommate, a virtual one to help us with work we're too lazy to do ourselves like opening the door, turning off the lights etc. I could have easily done this using IR communication, but what's the point of a roommate who doesn't speak.
-Therefore I named him BHAI (Brother in hindi). and the name perfectly fit for Basic Home Artificial Intelligence. :)
+Therefore I named him BHAI (Brother in hindi). and the name perfectly fit for Basic Home Automation Interface. :)

 Step 1: Requirements.